weberdak/hybrid-method/README.md

 ## Description

-This repository details a protocol to determine the STRUCTURE AND TOPOLOGY of membrane proteins by hybridizing isotropic and anisotropic NMR restraints into XPLOR-NIH simulated annealing calculations.
-The protocol has been significantly updated from our previous versions ([Shi et. al., J. Biol.
-NMR, 2009](https://doi.org/10.1007/s10858-009-9328-9)) in incorportate new functions and force fields that have since been built into XPLOR-NIH.
+This repository details a protocol to determine the structure and topology of membrane proteins by hybridizing isotropic and anisotropic NMR restraints into XPLOR-NIH simulated annealing calculations.
+The protocol has been updated from our previous versions ([Shi et. al., J. Biol.
+NMR, 2009](https://doi.org/10.1007/s10858-009-9328-9) and [Mote et al., J. Biol.
+NMR, 2013](http://link.springer.com/10.1007/s10858-013-9766-2)) top incorportate new functions and force fields that have since been built into XPLOR-NIH.
 This protocol has also been designed for users who are not expert users of XPLOR-NIH and includes the following features:

-* Incorporates the new [EEFx force field]() and [IMMx implicit membrane model]() built into XPLOR-NIH by the Marassi Lab.
+* Incorporates the [EEFx force field](http://dx.doi.org/10.1016/j.jmr.2014.03.011), with [updated parameters](https://link.springer.com/article/10.1007/s10858-016-0082-5), and the [IMMx implicit membrane model](http://dx.doi.org/10.1016/j.bpj.2015.06.047) introduced by the Marassi Lab.
 * A [hybrid-method.py](hybrid-method.py) script containing a preset protocol and parameter set.
-This script is never modified and is instead run using a BASH configuration file.
-This allows users to perform calculations without an advanced knowledge of XPLOR-NIH.
-Although, users should eventually take the time to review the hybrid-method.py file for a better understanding of what it does.
+This script is not modified and is instead run from a Bash configuration shell script that lists the most critical parameters.
 * Supports CSA and DC restraints obtained by OS-ssNMR using bicelles (flipped and unflipped).
 * [tsv2talos.py](helpers/tsv2talos.py) helper tool to convert a TSV file of chemical shifts into TALOS-N input format.
 * [slf2xplor.py](helpers/slf2xplor.py) helper tool to prepare XPLOR-NIH restraint files for CSs and DCs.
-This file applies appropriate scaling corrections to account for bicelle alignment orientation and protein dynamics.
+This applies appropriate scaling corrections to account for bicelle alignment orientation and residual protein/lipid dynamics.
 * [hybridTools.tcl](helpers/hybridTools.tcl) library of VMD functions to analyze results.
 Including:
 	* Alignment of helical segments so topology is unaffected (i.e., not applying rotations)
 	* Helix tilt and azimuthal angle measurements
+* [fakeHelix.py](helpers/fakeHelix.py) helper tool to generate artificial diheral and hydrogen bonding restraints for transmembrane segments that can be safely assumed as being helical.
 * All restraining potentials are optional.
-Just leave option blank in the BASH configuration script if data is unavailable.
+Just leave options blank in the configuration script if data is unavailable.

 List of XPLOR-NIH potentials/classes currently applied in the [hybrid-method.py](hybrid-method.py) script: